gomson/vicsydev/wrap_up_virtual_dom.md

 posted March 1st 2017, 11:00 pm

 ### preramble
 It's time to take the virtual DOM implementation [described](https://github.com/codr4life/vicsydev/blob/master/virtual_dom.md) in [previous](https://github.com/codr4life/vicsydev/blob/master/syncing_virtual_dom.md) [posts](https://github.com/codr4life/vicsydev/blob/master/calling_virtual_dom.md) for a first spin.
 We will use [Hunchentoot](http://weitz.de/hunchentoot/) to implement the HTTP end points.

 ### callbacks
 The first thing we need to do is set up an end point for DOM callbacks from the browser.
-Any URL will do, as long as the same string is passed as ```:call-url``` when creating DOM documents. ```html-call``` expects parameter names to be keywords, which is the reason for mapping.
+Any URL will do, as long as the same string is passed as ```:call-url``` when creating DOM documents.
+It's possible to use the same callback handler for multiple documents, or separate them at any granularity.
+Callbacks are executed by calling ```(html-call doc params)``` with parameters from the HTTP request, everything else is taken care of.
+Once the callback has finished running, or at any other granularity; updates may be retrieved with '(html-update-script doc)' and sent back to the client.
+Updates from the client are piggybacked on top of callbacks and applied before the actual callback is executed.

 ```
 (defvar *docs* (make-hash-table :test 'equal))